lab47/lace/docs/misc/lib-loader.md

   (println "I am A")
   (b))

-;; utils/b.joke
+;; utils/b.clj
 (ns ttt.utils.b)

 (defn b []
   (println "I am B"))
 ```

-Then you can run `core.joke` (regardless of the current directory or location of the Joker executable) and get the following (expected) output:
+Then you can run `core.clj` (regardless of the current directory or location of the Joker executable) and get the following (expected) output:

 ```
 I am A